litvem/Tank_battle/README.md

     * [Eclipse Paho Java Client](https://www.eclipse.org/paho/index.php?page=clients/java/index.php)
     * [Apache Commons Lang](https://commons.apache.org/proper/commons-lang/)

 ## Installation and setup

 Follow the installation and setup guide for TankBattle [here](https://github.com/DIT113-V22/group-03/wiki/Installation-and-setup)!

 ## Virtual Hardware Architecture

 The emulated tank has an arduino uno board and contains a OmniVision OV7670 camera and a gyroscope.
-The pin 250

 ## Software's Architecture

 The software architecture style used in this project was the publish-subscribe style, where all components publish topics to a broker and subscribe to topics.
 Among the reasons for this choice, it can be listed SMCE constraints and time constraints(the course is short and learning the MQTT protocol is fairly simple).
-To distribute unique identifiers to each tank and app instance pair we had to emulate a client server architecture style to the tanks and app instances can “request ” a token and receive a token as answer to that request.
+To distribute unique identifiers to each tank and app instance pair we had to emulate a client server architecture style to the tanks and app instances can “request” a token and receive a token as answer to that request.
 It is not an actual client server architecture since it still is a communication based in publishing topics and subscribing to topics between the 2 components.

 **MQTT communication topics:**